Mohammad al-Shaar: Reports of death or injury

 On 18 July 2012, there were conflicting reports on his fate, with CNN reporting that Syrian state run television confirmed that Shaar was killed following a bombing of a meeting of the Central Crisis Management Cell (CCMC) at the National Security headquarters in Damascus.
 However, later state TV reported that he survived although wounded.
 Additional reports stated that he, along with the country's intelligence chief, was in stable condition.

 On 19 December 2012, reports surfaced that Shaar had been admitted to the American University in Beirut hospital in Lebanon a few days earlier, after sustaining unspecified injuries in a bombing.
 The attack took place in front of the ministry of interior in Damascus on 12 December, killing several and injuring more than 20.
 Shaar's injuries were not believed to be serious.

 On 26 December 2012, Shaar was reported to have cut short his treatment in Beirut due to a belief that he might be arrested by Lebanese officials for his role in a massacre of hundreds of people in Tripoli in 1986 and that he may be subject to international arrest warrants.
 He then returned to Damascus.

+Surrender

+Following the fall of the Assad regime, al-Shaar voluntarily surrendered himself to the new authorities on 4 February 2025.